Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

-Although the iEEG forward problem is linear, it is difficult to solve due to significant difficulties in creating a patient specific domain \(\Omega\) on which the equations \eqref{eq:poisson-eq}--\eqref{eq:poisson-dbc} are to be solved and patient-specific spatial distribution of anisotropic conductivity tensor \(C\), addressed below.
+Although the iEEG forward problem is linear, it is difficult to solve due to significant difficulties in creating a patient-specific domain \(\Omega\) on which the equations \eqref{eq:poisson-eq}--\eqref{eq:poisson-dbc} are to be solved and patient-specific spatial distribution of anisotropic conductivity tensor \(C\), addressed below.